 The bank has been able to issue debt of various maturities on the markets on a number of occasions in the past couple of years and in different currencies.
-We also take comfort from the geographical diversification of the resources and investors.
+We also acknowledge the geographical diversification of the resources and investors.
 Securitisation is used both for funding purposes and to increase asset liquidity.
-As of year-end 2016, securitisation represented 8% of the bank's funding.
-RCI still has a sizeable pool of securitisable assets available.
-In a stress scenario, RCI should, therefore, be able to increase its recourse to securitisation to make its balance sheet more liquid and create European Central Bank-eligible assets.
+As of year-end 2017, securitisation represented 5% of the bank's funding.
+The bank still has a sizeable pool of available securitisable assets.
+In a stress scenario, the bank should, therefore, be able to increase its recourse to securitisation to make its balance sheet more liquid and create European Central Bank-eligible assets.

-In its 2017 half-year report, RCI stated that its €9.2 billion available liquidity would allow it to carry out its commercial business activity for 12 months in a stressed liquidity scenario namely without being able to access the unsecured public funding markets.
-In this shutdown scenario, it would use its €4.1 billion available confirmed lines of credit, which we believe could be subject to changes in availability and pricing.
+In its 2017 annual report, RCI stated that its €10.2 billion available liquidity would allow it to carry out its commercial business activity for 12 months while preserving a 100% liquidity coverage ratio in a stressed liquidity scenario, namely, without being able to access the unsecured public funding markets.
+In this shutdown scenario, RCI would use its €4.4 billion available confirmed lines of credit, which we believe could be subject to changes in availability and pricing.